BASIC ELIGIBILITY CRITERIA

 All applications must be completed through the eServices online application module.
 Check the requirements for each scholarship or program to which you are applying and upload all documents to your singular application.
 You can return to an application and make changes, but it will reset approvals if you do so.

-Resume: You may include a document in resume format, not longer than 2 pages, detailing any academic, community or CAP activities not addressed on previous tabs of the application.
+Resume: You may include a document in resume format, not longer than 2 pages, detailing any academic, community, or CAP activities not addressed on previous tabs of the application.
 Please include a statement about your future goals.
-If applying for a flying scholarship, include any relevant aeronautical experiences, including those outside of CAP.
+If applying for a flying scholarship, include any relevant aeronautical experiences, including those outsides of CAP.

 Letter of Recommendation: If you are applying for a flight scholarship or other flight program, you may upload one (1) letter of recommendation from an instructor pilot who has flown with you.
 Other scholarships may require a letter of recommendation and so check the scholarship or program-specific sub-page.

-Flight Plan: If you are applying for a flight scholarship or program, include a statement describing how you will spend your scholarship, to include your flight training plan (select your preferred “Flight Path Method” and “Flight Path Track” found in the Cadet Wings Student Guide, indicate the airport from which you would fly, the name of the FBO/CFI, how often you will fly, when you will begin and end your training, etc.).
+Flight Plan: If you are applying for a flight scholarship or program, write a detailed statement describing how you will spend your scholarship (select your preferred “Flight Path Method” and “Flight Path Track” found in CAPP 60-43, Cadet Wings Student Guide, indicate the airport from which you would fly, the name of the FBO/CFI, how often you will fly, when you will begin and end your training, etc.).

-Hanna Memorial Essay: Please upload Hanna essay if you are applying for this scholarship.
-Link to the document is on the Flight Scholarships page.
+Hanna Memorial Essay: Please upload Hanna's essay if you are applying for this scholarship.
+The link to the document is on the Flight Scholarships page.

 You are not required to provide transcripts, test scores, student certificate, etc., at this time.
 CAP will request those documents from you only if you are selected to receive a scholarship or enroll in a program.
 CAP will validate the information you provide on this electronic application with your official school transcript.